alex05447/minits/design_notes.md

 Fiber cons:
 - memory use for fiber stacks.
 - low-cost context switch (as opposed to no context switch at all when waiting for task completion is effectively a busywait).
-- ???
+- suboptimal debugger support

 Thankfully, implementing both options at once should not be particularly more difficult than any one of them, allowing e.g. a hybrid scenario where we use a small-ish fiber pool, falling back to classic thread pool execution model when we run out of fibers.

 Plus fibers are cool.

 ### **Portability**

 1. **Fibers**.
-Win32 (and XBOX?) has a **very** simple [fiber API](https://docs.microsoft.com/en-us/windows/win32/procthread/fibers), which refelcts the very simple functionality we actually need: 1) create fiber with X Mb of stack, 2) convert thread to fiber, 3) switch to fiber, 4) delete fiber.
+Win32 (and XBOX?) has a **very** simple [fiber API](https://docs.microsoft.com/en-us/windows/win32/procthread/fibers), which reflects the very simple functionality we actually need: 1) create fiber with `X Mb` of stack space, 2) convert thread to fiber, 3) switch to fiber, 4) delete fiber.
 That's all (other than a certain fiber-related function is implemented as a compiler intrinsic in MSVC and must be reimplemented in assembly, which was a PITA, but also a learning experience).

     For other platforms, including Win32, [context](https://docs.rs/crate/context) exists, but its portability is achieved at the cost of having a much larger amount of custom platform/ABI-specific register-twiddling assembly code that I'm comfortable with.
 Apparently, Linux/Max does not have a native fiber API.
 PS4 does have one AFAIK.

-    Bottom line - implement for Win32.
+    Bottom line - [`implement for Win32`](https://github.com/alex05447/minifiber).
 If so desired, support for other platforms *should* be easy to add, where usual caveats apply to "easy".

 2. **Synchronisation primitives**.
 Standard Rust does not have a waitable/signallable semaphore or an event (which came as a surprise coming from C++/Win32 background).
-I didn't research further the reasons for this design decision. [parking_lot](https://docs.rs/parking_lot/0.9.0/parking_lot/) / [rsevents](https://docs.rs/rsevents/0.2.0/rsevents/) / [semaphore](https://docs.rs/semaphore/0.4.0/semaphore/) seem to be the portable ways to add the missing functionality.
-However, `parking_lot` does not seem to use native Win32 primitives under the hood, choosing to reimplement its abstractions.
+I didn't research further the reasons for this design decision. [parking_lot](https://docs.rs/parking_lot/*/parking_lot/) / [rsevents](https://docs.rs/rsevents/*/rsevents/) / [semaphore](https://docs.rs/semaphore/*/semaphore/) seem to be the portable ways to add the missing functionality.
+However, `parking_lot` does not seem to use native Win32 primitives under the hood, choosing to reimplement its abstractions (unless I misunderstood something).

     Bottom line - implement for Win32.
 Native auto reset events / semaphores are a perfect fit for our needs.

     Rust `std::sync::Mutex` does seem to use a critical section on Win32, which is good, but does have some poisoning-related overhead, which is less good.
 A critical section wrapper with a `Mutex` API is trivial to implement and is a good excercise.

-    Bottom line - use `std::sync::Mutex` just for the sake of staying as portable as possible.
+    Bottom line - use `std::sync::Mutex` just for the sake of staying as portable as possible. [`minievent`](https://github.com/alex05447/minievent) wraps the Windows event / semaphore.

 3. **Async IO**.
 Win32 has the nice concept of IO completion ports, which make writing async IO handling code in a fiber-based task system pretty straightforward.

     I have no idea if there's a direct equivalent on other OS's, but it appears there isn't (?).
-Just make it Windows exclusive for now.
+Just make it [`Windows exclusive`](https://github.com/alex05447/miniiocp) for now.

 ## **Use cases**